icopy-site/awesome/docs/awesome/awesome-beacon.md

 ## Beacon Discovery & Configuration Tools

-* [ScanBeacon](https://github.com/RadiusNetworks/scanbeacon-gem) - A ruby gem that allows you to scan for beacon advertisements using IOBluetooth (https://github.com/beaconinside/awesome-beacon/blob/master/on Mac OS X) or a BlueGiga BLE112 device (https://github.com/beaconinside/awesome-beacon/blob/master/on mac or linux)
+* [ScanBeacon](https://github.com/RadiusNetworks/scanbeacon-gem) - A ruby gem that allows you to scan for beacon advertisements using IOBluetooth (on Mac OS X) or a BlueGiga BLE112 device (on mac or linux)

 ## iOS